Embed This Data

 - FDI Inflow:

-Islam Karimov ruled the country with an iron fist from the late 1980s until his death in 2016.
-He never reformed the highly subsidized, Soviet-era command economy.
-Karimov was succeeded by former prime minister and current President Shavkat Mirziyoyev, who committed to policy continuity but has shown some willingness to reform.
-Uzbekistan is dry and landlocked; 11 percent of the land is cultivated in irrigated river valleys.
-More than 60 percent of the population lives in densely populated rural communities.
-Uzbekistan is the world’s fifth-largest cotton exporter and sixth-largest producer, but unsound cultivation practices have degraded the land and depleted water supplies.
-The economy also relies on natural gas and gold exports.
+Islam Karimov ruled Uzbekistan with an iron fist and maintained its Communist-style command economy from the late 1980s in the Soviet era until his death in 2016.
+His successor, former Prime Minister and current President Shavkat Mirziyoyev, has shown some willingness to reform and establish better regional relations.
+Only 11 percent of the land is cultivated, which is made possible by irrigation from rivers in the rich Fergana Valley along Uzbekistan’s eastern borders, where the rural agricultural communities are among Central Asia’s most densely populated areas.
+Uzbekistan is the world’s sixth-largest cotton producer, but unsound cultivation practices have degraded the land and depleted water supplies.
+The economy also relies on exports of natural gas, gold, cotton, and refined copper.

-Property ownership is generally respected, but it can be subverted by the government.
-There is no general system for registering liens on chattel property.
+All land in Uzbekistan is owned by the state.
+Property ownership is generally respected, but there is no general system for registration of liens on chattel property.
+The judiciary is heavily influenced by the executive.
 Police, security services, and judges interpret the laws as they choose or according to political dictates, leaving little recourse to appeal.
 Corruption is pervasive.
-Uzbekistan was ranked 153rd out of 168 countries and territories surveyed in Transparency International’s 2015 Corruption Perceptions Index.

 The top personal income tax rate is 22 percent.
 The top corporate tax rate has been cut to 7.5 percent.
-Other taxes include a value-added tax and a property tax.
-The overall tax burden equals 19.7 percent of total domestic income.
-Government spending has amounted to 33.6 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.8 percent of GDP.
-Public debt is equivalent to 10.7 percent of GDP.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 18.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 33.9 percent of total output (GDP), and budget surpluses have averaged 0.5 percent of GDP.
+Public debt is equivalent to 11.6 percent of GDP.

-Trade is moderately important to Uzbekistan’s economy; the value of exports and imports taken together equals 43 percent of GDP.
-The average applied tariff rate is 6.6 percent.
-All land is owned by the government.
-Foreign investment is screened, and state-owned enterprises distort the economy.
+Trade is moderately important to Uzbekistan’s economy; the combined value of exports and imports equals 42 percent of GDP.
+The average applied tariff rate is 8.7 percent.
+Nontariff barriers significantly impede trade.
+Investment in many sectors of the economy is restricted, and bureaucratic barriers deter foreign investment.
 The financial sector is subject to heavy state intervention.
-The high cost of financing remains a key barrier to development of the private sector.
+The banking sector’s limited capacity and high costs hurt the private sector.